-Mobile Computing Device Agreement SCHOOL DATE STUDENT NAME PRINTED GRADE ID I have reviewed the Student Device Acceptable Use and Checkout Agreement and understand the conditions of the program.
-I also acknowledge and accept the terms of the fee schedule.
-STUDENT SIGNATURE: PARENT/LEGAL GUARDIAN NAME PRINTED (AS NOTED IN INFINITE CAMPUS): PARENT/LEGAL GUARDIAN SIGNATURE (AS NOTED IN INFINITE CAMPUS): RELATION TO STUDENT (CIRCLE ONE): MOTHER FATHER LEGAL GUARDIAN Students whose parents do not sign this form are opting out of receiving a HCSD device.
+Mobile Computing Device Agreement

+SCHOOL DATE STUDENT NAME PRINTED GRADE STUDEN TID I have reviewed the Student understand the conditions of the fee schedule.
+STUDENT SIGNATURE: • • PARENT/LEGAL GUARDIAN N IAME PRINT ED (AS NOTED IN INFINITE CA AMPUS): PARENT/LEGAL GUARDIAN SIGNATURE (AS NOTED IN INFINITE CAMPUS): RELATION TO STUDENT (CIRC CLE ONE): MOTHER FATHER LEGAL GUARDIAN Students whose parents do not sign this form are opting out of receiving a HCSD device.
 By not signing this form, parents are agreeing to provide a device with similar functionality to the issued student device for school and home use.
 Please note that HCSD cannot provide any technical support for non- HCSD devices.
-PARTICIPATION IN CLUBS AND ORGANIZATIONS: Please indicate below if you do NOT want your student to participate in a club or organization found in Appendix A of this handbook.
-I do NOT give permission for my student to participate in the following club(s) or organization(s) during the 2022-2023 school year: PARENT/LEGAL GUARDIAN SIGNATURE DA TE
+PARTICIPATION IN CLUBS AND ORGANIZA TIONS: Please indicate below if you organization found in Appendix nt to participa ite in a club or I do NOT give permission fo organization(s) during the 2023 • e in the follo wing club(s) or PARENT/LEGAL GUARDIAN S IGNATURE D ATE